 Ho Stevie!
 Got its humble beginning from a guy who loves to surf.
 Born and raised in San Diego, he moved around quite a lot to journey the waves and try surfing without a wetsuit.
 He aims to create surf gear that is affordable but with the same (or better) quality as the big-name sports brands.
 With products created by an experienced surfer, you can be assured that it is made for the water to be used for a long time.

-While his brand seems to be aimed more towards the surfing community, the Ho Stevie!
+While his brand seems to be aimed more toward the surfing community, the Ho Stevie!
 Surf Leash can also be used in stand-up paddleboarding.
 Recommended by several paddleboarders, the Surf Leash comes with five length options from 5 feet to 9 feet, giving you more options perfect for your paddleboard.

 |Can be used for both surfboard and paddleboard||Does not come with freebies|

 |Product made by an experienced surfer||Only up to 9 feet long|

 Choosing the Right SUP Leash – A Guide